LiskArchive/lisk-legacy-docs/start/start.md

 [Interact with the network](interact-with-network.md)             | Interact with the blockchain network through its [API](https://lisk.io/documentation/lisk-core/api) and install useful [tools](interact-with-network.md#a-use-the-command-line) to facilitate the process.
 [Get to know the Lisk Protocol](../lisk-protocol/introduction.md) | Learn the underlying logic and technical concepts behind the Lisk Protocol including its [consensus algorithm](../lisk-protocol/consensus.md), [security](../lisk-protocol/security.md), [blocks](../lisk-protocol/blocks.md), [transactions](../lisk-protocol/transactions.md) and [peer communications](../lisk-protocol/p2p-communication.md).

-## Lisk products
+## Developer Tools and User Interfaces

-For each product we provide a general introduction, step-by-step guides and detailed specifications.
+For each tool we provide a general introduction, step-by-step guides and detailed specifications.

 Tool                                                         | Description
 ------------------------------------------------------------ | --------------------------------------------------